 The pioneering and entrepreneurial spirit of the DGC founders remains in effect today, as our school embraces positive change, reform and the best of new trends in education policy, curriculum development and teaching methods.
 This proactive and creative management ethos also permeates facets of school life such as staffing and admissions policies.

-The outstanding school-leaving results achieved by our Grade 12 girls and the successes of our Old Girls stand as testament to the Durban Girls’ College educational experience.
+The outstanding school-leaving results achieved by our Grade 12 girls and the successes of our Alumni stand as testament to the Durban Girls’ College educational experience.
 Combining tradition and innovation, with the aim of educating holistically, typifies the DGC educational approach.
-The thriving Old Girls’ Guild, which is represented on the Board of Governors, is an active custodian of the school heritage and the DGC ethos.
+The thriving Alumni Association, which is represented on the Board of Governors, is an active custodian of the school heritage and the DGC ethos.